Clare Conrad

 Details

 I work in a small studio with my wheel and an electric kiln.
-It is very time-consuming - the eighteen processes involved in the making and decoration of my pots mean that my output is quite low.
+It is very time-consuming, the eighteen processes involved mean that my output is quite low.

 1964-66 Art Foundation/A levels course (ceramics, painting, art history) - Braintree College of FE, Essex